 I woke up to another beautiful Sunday morning.
 It was too nice to stay home and cook so H and I decided to drive downtown to the Beaches for breakfast.
-We haven’t been to the Tulip Steakhouse for quite some time, so it was an easy choice.
+We haven’t been to The Tulip for quite some time.

 We both ordered the Tulip Big Breakfast (3 eggs, 2 sausages, 2 slices bacon, 2 slices peameal bacon, toast and 2 buttermilk pancakes).
 Wow!